dongdongbh/AutoReport/README.md

 ## AutoReport

 AutoReport is a web reporting script supporting multiple users.
-It use LSTM to read captcha for login.
+It adopt LSTM to read captcha for login.

 ## Requirements